 As a landlord, you will inevitably encounter a situation in which you’ll need to determine who is liable for repairs to the home.
 Sometimes, you’ll find that each party will blame the other, leading to a difficult and frustrating situation for everyone involved.
-In our latest post, we will discuss ways to determine who is liable for repairs to your North Carolina & New Jersey investment property and how you can easily resolve any differences that might come up.
+In our latest post, we will discuss ways to determine who is liable for repairs to your The USA investment property and how you can easily resolve any differences that might come up.

 Every landlord has had to deal with repairs to their rental properties.
 Sometimes they are forced to bite the bullet, paying for repairs they aren’t liable for.
 Other landlords will try to push off repairs on the tenant by either dragging their feet on the issue or flat out refusing to pay at all.
 Before letting any tenant move into your property, you’ll want to have a good understanding of who will be required to cover repair costs.
 Whether it be you or them, the house needs to be repaired and knowing who will pay the costs will save everyone from further hassles and headaches.

 Lay It Out In The Lease

 To avoid areas of contention in the first place, you’ll want to make sure your lease is very detailed in regards to these matters.
 Taking the extra time and having a long lease may seem complicated up front, but it will save you from a lot of costly situations down the road.
 It’s wise to enlist the help of a real estate attorney to help you make sure your lease is complete and comprehensive.
 Once you have it drafted, the same boilerplate lease can be used with other properties down the road.
 With property specific modifications of course.
 If your tenant is making repairs on their own and is hiring a contractor, make sure they are licensed before any work is done.
 This should be included in the lease as well.